f-tommy/SeaGapDocs/tutorialmcmcpvg.md

 ```

 @@importantv
-fno3: The position file ("position.out" in default)
+fno3: The position file ("position.out" by default)
 @@

 This is same format with the "position.out" of `pos_array_all()`.